0x6B6/IPK1-OMEGA/README.md

 If the host responds with *SYN-ACK*, the port is confirmed to be open for communication.

 Normally, the last step would be to send a *RST* flag set packet to terminate the connection with the target host, since it would keep sending the SYN-ACK response.
-However, this step is unnecessary, as the operating system kernel automatically sends an RST packet when it receives an unexpected SYN-ACK response.
+However, this step is unnecessary, as the operating system kernel automatically sends an RST packet when it receives an unexpected SYN-ACK response [4].

 In conclusion, the port is classified as **OPEN**.